r3-os/r3/examples/basic_gr_peach/README.md

 [GR-PEACH]: https://www.renesas.com/us/en/products/gadget-renesas/boards/gr-peach.html#overview

-You need the following software to run this application:
+You need the following software to perform the steps described in this document:

  - [OpenOCD]
  - `arm-none-eabi-gdb`